Write and publish poetry

 Don't edit while writing.

 Separate the editing process from the writing.
-It can be tempting to try to perfect your writing as you go along, but it can hinder your creativity and stop you from exploring new ideas and possibilities.
+It can be tempting to perfect your writing as you go along, but it can hinder your creativity and stop you from exploring new ideas and possibilities.

 Read your poetry aloud.